 The fee for each module must be paid in advance of the start date.
 Failure to pay fees in full will result in non-progression or award/graduation from the programme.

 Course/Module fees for non-accreditation:

-For those who opt not to be assessed and wish to complete all or some modules, because of an interest in the subject, the fees are €230 per module (which must be paid in full in advance of module start date).
+For those with an interest in the subject who opt to take modules without being assessed, the fees are €230 per module (which must be paid in full in advance of module start date).
 If however, you wish to undertake assessment the additional fee of €100 can be paid prior to submitting assessment.